xy7313/xy7313.github.io/_posts/2017-08-29-jsInterview.md

 #### 6 interview questions on JavaScript

-1. How do you implement an extend function that takes an object &extends it with new properties and makes it work on n levels of recursion?  duplicate jquery extend
+1. How do you implement an extend function that takes an object & extends it with new properties and makes it work on n levels of recursion?  duplicate jquery extend

 2. Write an event emitter base class that allows you to add event listeners?
 How would you write one that is distributed?